YunoHost-Apps/mattermost_ynh/README.md

 If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
-Mattermost est un logiciel et un service de messagerie instantanée libre auto-hébergeable.
-Il est conçu comme un chat interne pour les organisations et les entreprises, et il est présenté comme une alternative à Slack.
+Mattermost is a self-hosted, open source instant messaging and service software.
+It's designed as an internal chat for organizations and businesses, and it's touted as an alternative to Slack.

 **Shipped version:** 5.30.1